Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have investigated swap strategies to implement dense circuits built from commuting two-qubit gates on linear, grid, and heavy-hex coupling maps.
-For QAOA we found that higher connectivity is not always synonymous with lower gate count due to simplifications between $R_{ZZ}$ and SWAP gates.
+For QAOA higher connectivity is not always synonymous with lower gate count due to simplifications between $R_{ZZ}$ and SWAP gates.
 Crucially, a line swap strategy is better on a two-dimensional grid than the grid strategy we put forward.
 However, our swap strategies on grid coupling maps with dimension three or higher reduce the circuit depth compared to a linear strategy.
 Furthermore, the heavy-hex coupling map is almost identical to a linear coupling map.
 We note that these strategies may not be optimal and that better strategies may exist, especially for low-density problems.
 Crucially, the ability to move logical variables through the physical coupling map means that digital quantum computers do not incur an embedding overhead in the number of qubits as do quantum annealers~\cite{Konz2021}.

 The fidelity estimates in Sec.~\ref{sec:fidelity} show that dense optimization problems will almost certainly require gates with an error rate far below fault-tolerance thresholds.
-Furthermore, the hardware results indicate that evaluating the depth criterion in Eq.~(\ref{eqn:fidelity_criterion}) with gate fidelities measured in isolation yields a depth bound that is too optimistic.
+Furthermore, evaluating the depth criterion in Eq.~(\ref{eqn:fidelity_criterion}) with gate fidelities measured in isolation may yield a depth bound that is too optimistic.
+This also shows a need for application tailored hardware benchmarks~\cite{Hashim2022, Santra2022}.